spear-lab/HPDN-Assignments/DOCKER.md

 # Docker Setup (environment/docker)

 > **Note:** This Docker environment was tested on Arch Linux (kernel 6.17.7).
-Paths, package names, and permissions may differ on other systems.
-Adjust as needed.
+Paths, package names, and permissions may vary on other systems, so adjust as needed.
+There is no guarantee that it will work unchanged for all assignments.

 This folder provides a complete Docker/development environment for the project.